kashifshaheen956/Dapp-Election/README.md

 Build your first decentralized application, or Dapp, on the Ethereum Network with this tutorial!

-## 2022 Updated Code

-out-of-the-box for use!

-Fix several issues, check CHANGELOG for detail.

 ## Dependencies

 Install these prerequisites to follow along with the tutorial.
 See free video tutorial or a full explanation of each prerequisite.